Ever dreamed of breaking away against all the chaos and seek refuge in an island solitude?

 I was once again flying under the deluge of non-stop air and land travel.
 I feel the race brushing through my skin and my heart pounding in anticipation, yet I never get tired.

 My itinerary is made up of a red-eye flight from Singapore – Manila.
-Given an hour to breath Manila air and reunite with the Mister at the airport then were off to board our plane to Puerto Princessa.
+Given an hour to breathe Manila air and reunite with the Mister at the airport then were off to board our plane to Puerto Princesa.
 I’ve summon all my luck and mother nature to deflect any circumstances of delays and cancellation from Cebu Pacific.
 Crossing fingers not to run into Raymart or Claudine or dash madly at the whole stretch of NAIA 3 to catch my connecting flight again.

 Airport Shot with one of my fave budget airline